-Q12.
+Q10.
 Compare and contrast profit maximization, Wealth maximization and welfare maximization.

+SI.No.
 Profit Maximization Wealth Maximization Welfare Maximization 1.
-Profits are earned and maxi-mized, so that firm can over-come future risks which are uncertain. that wealth of share holders can be maximized.
+Profits are earned an maximized, so that firm can overcome future risks which are uncertain.
+That wealth of share holders can be maximized.
 Welfare maximization is done with the help of micro economic techniques to examine allocative efficiency and income distribution 2.
-Profit maximization is a yards stick for calculating efficiency and economic prosperity of the concern.
+Profit maxiization is a yards stick for calculating efficiency and economic prosperity of the concern.
 In wealth maximization. stockholders current wealth is evaluated in order to maximize the value of shares in the market.
-In welfare maximization social welfare is evaluated by calculating economic activities of individuals in the society 3.
-Profit is measured in terms of efficiency of the firm.
-Wealth is measured in terms of market price of shares.
+In welfare maximization social welfare is evaluated by calculating economic activites of individual in the society.
+3. Profit is measured in terms of efficiency of the firm.
+Welath is measured in terms of market price of shares.
 Welfare can be measured in two ways, either by pareto efficiency or in utils or dollars.
 4. Profit maximization involves problem of uncertainty because profits are uncertain.
-Wealth maximization involves problems rela-ted to maximizing shareholder's wealth or wealth of the firm.
-Welfare maximization involves problem of combining the utilities of different people
+Wealth maximization involves problems related to maximizing shareholder's wealth or wealth of the firm.
+Welfare maximiztion involves problem of combining the utilities of different people

-Q13.
+Q11.
 How wealth maximization differs from profit maximization?